 Special Admissions Requirements

 Applications for admission are due by October 15.
-Late admissions packets will be accepted on a space available basis.
-Application to the Doctor of Physical Therapy (DPT) curriculum is now made through a centralized application service of the American Physical Therapy Association (APTA).
+Application to the Doctor of Physical Therapy (DPT) curriculum is made through a centralized application service of the American Physical Therapy Association (APTA).
 To apply to our program, you should access the physical therapy centralized application service (PTCAS) at www.ptcas.org where you will find the information on applying to our DPT curriculum.
-As part of our application, you will have to have a copy of Graduate Record Examination (GRE) scores mailed directly to us from the GRE agency.

-Additionally, you will have to have official transcripts from all schools you have attended mailed directly to us from those schools you have attended Applicants to the DPT curriculum are reminded that they must apply for admission to the university when applying to the DPT curriculum.
+Additionally, if accepted into the Doctor of Physical Therapy program, you will have to have official transcripts from all schools you have attended mailed directly to us from those schools you have attended.

 In addition to meeting university admission criteria, applicants must: